 The Story of HIT Scotland

-Although HIT Scotland was started in 1994, it actually has its roots buried as far back as 1837 when it was part of the Hotel and Catering Benevolent Association (HCBA), now known as Hospitality Action, a UK charity designed to help struggling employees of our industry with grants, housing and other assistance.
+Although HIT Scotland was started in 1994, it actually has its roots buried as far back as 1837 when it was part of the Hotel and Catering Benevolent Association (HCBA), a UK charity designed to help struggling employees of our industry with grants, housing and other assistance.

-In 1994, Peter Lederer, then Gleneagles Hotel and Fergus Chambers, then Depute Director, Strathclyde Regional Council, were on the committee of the HCBA Scottish division and realised there was a growing frustration that the money raised here was sent to London and that there did not seem to be a tangible attributable benefit given back to Scotland.
-So, with a burst of Caledonian, independent spirit they decided to declare an amicable split, underwrite costs for a further 3 years and create a separate charity for Scotland.
+In 1994, Peter Lederer CBE, then Managing Director of The Gleneagles Hotel and Fergus Chambers, then Depute Director, Strathclyde Regional Council, were on the committee of the HCBA Scottish division and realised there was a growing frustration that the money raised here was sent to London and that there did not seem to be a tangible attributable benefit given back to Scotland.
+So, with a burst of Caledonian spirit they decided to declare an amicable split, underwrite costs for a further 3 years and create a separate charity for Scotland.
 In 1994 HIT Scotland was born and with the aim of raising money to assist those working and studying in hospitality in Scotland.

 It was started with a group of eight founding trustees: